 MS is a destructive and unpredictable chronic disease characterised by the immune system attacking and damaging the myelin sheaths that protect nerve cells in the central nervous system.
 It affects 2.5 million people worldwide and is the leading cause of disability in young people.
 Recently developed MS therapies can address the immune system aspects of the disease and reduce the frequency and severity of relapses, but no current treatments can halt disease progression or reverse on-going neurodegeneration.
 Pheno Therapeutics is poised to address that urgent and unmet clinical need.
 By employing the astounding capabilities of the PDD, and using a unique human stem cell model to identify novel remyelinating agents, the company aims to develop transformational therapeutics that repair damaged myelin sheaths, thus reversing the effects of the disease and significantly improving quality of life for MS patients.

 Support at every stage

-Pheno Therapeutics has been facilitated and championed from its inception by Edinburgh Innovations (EI), the University’s commercialisation service.
+Pheno Therapeutics has been facilitated and championed from its inception by Edinburgh Innovations.
 EI was instrumental in the formation of Pheno Therapeutics, helping to shape original pitches, establishing the scope of the company, and by introducing the academic founders to financial partner Advent Life Sciences to launch the company.
 Since then EI has continued to assist the company by negotiating all commercial, consultancy and license agreements, and by working in close partnership with both the company and its investors.
-Dr Andrea Taylor, Head of Business Development at EI for the College of Medicine and Veterinary Medicine, has provided continuous guidance, and currently sits on the board in order to support Pheno Therapeutics as it continues to execute its operational plan and bring novel treatments for MS patients from bench to bedside.
+Dr Andrea Taylor, Head of Business Development at EI for the College of Medicine and Veterinary Medicine at the time, has provided continuous guidance, and currently sits on the board in order to support Pheno Therapeutics as it continues to execute its operational plan and bring novel treatments for MS patients from bench to bedside.